1.2 The Nature of Science: Unveiling the Process of Discovery

 -

 Pseudoscience: This is a crucial distinction.
 Pseudoscience mimics the appearance of science but lacks its key characteristics.
 It often relies on anecdotal evidence, avoids rigorous testing, and fails to be falsifiable.
-Examples include astrology, phrenology, and certain forms of alternative medicine that lack scientific support.
+Examples include astrology, phrenology, and certain forms of alternative medicine that lack scientific support But it adds up..

 The Role of Evidence and Reasoning in Science